hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 (The other view controllers already have this property.)

 The `ServerAPI` instance is created in **AppDelegate.swift** and given to all the view controllers that need it.
-Add the following line to `didFinishLaunchingWithOptions`:
+Add the following line to `application(didFinishLaunchingWithOptions)`:

 	activityViewController.serverAPI = serverAPI

-The `ActivityViewController` also needs to pass this object to the `ItemDetailViewController`.
-When the user taps a row in the table view, the `ActivityViewController` will segue to the Item Detail screen.
+Now `ActivityViewController` can use this `ServerAPI` object to send requests to the Bidly server.

-The `ItemDetailViewController` itself does not use the `ServerAPI` object.
-However, the Item Detail screen in turn can segue to `NewBidViewController`, which *does* require `ServerAPI`.
+When the user taps a row in the table view, the app will segue to the Item Detail screen.
+The `ItemDetailViewController` itself does not use the `ServerAPI` object for anything.
+However, it in turn can segue to `NewBidViewController`, which *does* require `ServerAPI`.

 ![](Images/DependencyInjection.png)